sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 <!-- expect(menu).toEqual(['tacos al pastor', 'café de olla', 'tres leches cake']) -->

-I find the latter example more readable.
+I find the latter example to be more readable.
+While I like to creating arrays in a single expression, the spread syntax combined with a ternary makes it cumbersome.
+The version with the `push()` method is more straightforward.

 Here’s another example: